 1. Save money by bringing your own

 Keep in mind that strollers larger than 31 inches wide by 52 inches long and stroller wagons are not permitted.
-These new guidelines went into effect May 1, 2019.
-Even if a stroller wagon is smaller than the allowed measurements, it is not allowed.
+These guidelines went into effect May 1, 2019.
+Disneyland does not even allow a stroller wagon that is smaller than the allowed measurements.
 The stroller needs to fit the guidelines when it goes through security.
-There are temporary rectangles on the ground at the parking structure and some security locations if you want to check your stroller size.
+You may see temporary rectangles on the ground at the parking structure, lots and some security locations.
+You can use them to check your stroller size.
 If your stroller is right at 52 inches long when the seat is upright, then make sure it fits the guidelines when you go through security.
 If you have a hard time measuring, try putting some painter's tape on the ground in a 31 inch x 52 inch rectangle, and wheel the stroller over it to check.

 2. Rent a stroller for convenience

-The temporary Disneyland rental single strollers look a bit like plastic jogging strollers, but don't get too attached, because they will be changing soon to a new type of stroller.
+The temporary Disneyland rental single strollers look a bit like plastic jogging strollers, but don't get too attached.
+A new type of stroller will eventually replace them.
 Single strollers cost $15 per day and double strollers strollers cost $35.
-Disneyland will still rent two single strollers for $25 even though it's not stated on the sign.
-The temporary rental double strollers (more changes to their style are coming in the future) are one seat in front of the other.
-That back seat is pretty tight.
+Disneyland still rents two single strollers for $25.
+The sign does not list this option, but you can ask.
+The rental double strollers are one seat in front of the other.
+That back seat is pretty small.
 The front seat does recline and there is a storage basket underneath.
+However, the back seat child may put his or her feet on anything in the storage basket.

 Renting a stroller can mean less hassle when taking shuttles and buses into the park.
 You can park hop with your rental stroller, taking it between parks with you.
 You can also take it into Downtown Disney to the edge of the security screening areas.
 But you cannot take it to the hotels, which are outside of the screening area.